Lorenzo-Lyons/DART/build_instructions/README.md

 ## The complete build instructions for the DART

 First we have to disassemble The Jetracer.
 Take of the camera and NVidia Jetson Nano.
 You are now seeing the top of the power distribution board.
-Then there are two options:
+Then there are two options:_
-Markup :    - You don't need extra velocity sensors and are fine with an IMU alone, go to [shockabsorber](#shockabsorbers) section.
+- You don't need extra velocity sensors and are fine with an IMU alone, go to [shockabsorber](#shockabsorbers) section.
 - You want the extra sensors, which can take some time, go to the next section.

 ## Sensor placement for Velocity readings